Why study? We humans do wonderful things and

 from our lifetimes of observation.
 (The same is also true for all of what

-follows below.)
+is in the other sections of the HOME page, accessible in the links at the top.)
 You are free to propose otherwise, namely, that the

 above-recommended efforts will most likely not be behaving consistently with

 the HUEP and/or are not consistent with observation.

 But it will be important for you to demonstrate why you believe as you do, and

 to engage in dialogue with others who believe differently, in order to reduce the

 possibility of misunderstanding and consequent mistake.
 Such dialogue is